Saturday

 Health Care, What’s Broke?
 (Besides me I mean)

-We are in the midst of what some call a health care crisis in this county.
+We are in the midst of what some call a health care crisis in this country.
 The insurance companies say the medical costs are rising too fast.
 The employers say the insurance costs are rising too fast.
 We just see the cost of our health care rising, in many cases, out of reach.
 We seem to pay more and more for less and less.

 Is there anything in the system that we can fix?
 Hmmm, well let’s take a stroll through the system and see if we can see what’s broke.